bgd-labs/aave-proposals-v3/src/20240312_Multi_StablecoinHarmonization/StablecoinHarmonization.md

 | Alternative stablecoins & long tail assets | 20%              |
 | DAI                                        | 25%              |

+note: except for MAI that is currently 95% RF

 5. Fade out as collateral the following stablecoins:

 - FRAX